This is Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 And what I have learned is that I'm a bad, bad person for being white.

-Oh, I see what you're heading to do.
+Oh, I see where you're heading.

-You know, no one can I can't save them.
+You know, no one can, I can't save them.

 Why don't they save themselves?